 - Pay fees at MyNEVADA for debit/credit card payments only or the Cashier's Office (3rd Floor of the Fitzgerald Student Services Building) for cash, checks or debit/credit card payment.
 Fees can also be paid by mail if you receive a bill.
 You can select "Deferred Payment" on MyNEVADA when paying for your tuition to divide your payment into 3 portions.

-- Attend orientation: undergraduate or graduate student orientation, International Student Orientation, and/or departmental, as appropriate.
+- Attend orientation: undergraduate or graduate student orientation, International Students Orientation, and/or departmental, as appropriate.

 - Let the OISS know within 10 days when you change your contact information: mailing, physical and/or permanent home address(es); email address; and phone number(s).
 Update your information in MyNEVADA throughout your status as a F-1 or J-1 student.